telerik/xaml-docs/controls/radrichtextbox/document-elements/features-floatingimage.md

 FloatingImageBlock exposes members enabling you to control the image inside the container and its positioning.

 - **ImageInline ImageInline**: Represents the image inside the floating block.
-For more informationabout this object, refer to the [ImageInline]({%slug radrichtextbox-features-document-elements-inlineimage%}) topic.
+For more information about this object, refer to the [ImageInline]({%slug radrichtextbox-features-document-elements-inlineimage%}) topic.

 - **bool AffectsLayout**: Gets a value indicating whether the block affects the layout of the document.
 The layout is not affected in the cases when the **WrappingStyle** property of the block is set to WrappingStyle.**BehindText** or WrappingStyle.**InFrontOfText**.